sh1boot/sh1boot.github.io/drafts/ciscv.md

 the pipeline.
 Or implement it as a single, fused instruction when possible.

-## The process
+## Development process

-I vibe-coded an instruction scheduler which I run over a corpus of assembly, which attempts to optimise pairable instructions according to rules describing what a legitimate instruction pair would look like, just to get a feel for what sort of pairing rules I could introduce.
+I vibe-coded an instruction scheduler which I run over a corpus of assembly, which attempts to find and fuse pairable instructions according to rules describing what a legitimate instruction pair would look like, just to get a feel for what sort of pairing rules I could introduce.
 It looks at register usage to determine when a result is no longer needed, and which instructions can move past which other instructions.

-This seemed easier than writing my own compiler to optimise a made-up instruction set which was continuously changing.
-But it has a lot of limitations.
+This seemed easier than writing my own compiler to optimise a made-up instruction set which was continuously changing, but it also has a lot of limitations.
+There's no expectation for it to yield runnable code;

-Then I coded up in all the pairs that seemed credible to me and began to measure result, adding and removing until things started looking OK-ish.
-Then I decided that was messy and re-vibed it from scratch, and then decided to try drawing the bit layout for the instructions directly, to confirm that things would actually fit.

-Drawing these frames directly turned out to be more productive, because it meant I could impose immediate range limits which actually fit with the natural boundaries in the RISC-V instruction word rather than estimating what caught the bulk of the needs.
-And it showed that it's all going to orbit around a 4-reg-field packing.
+merely to give a feel for what things would look like if the nits can be worked out.

+Then I randomly threw rules at it to see what would stick.

+After a bit of that I started to worry that my ballpark estimates for bit allocations weren't fit for purpose, so I tried to draw things out by hand, and I ended up refactoring the scheduler to accept rules defined in terms of instruction frame layouts rather than rules.

+Attempting to draw things around the standard RISC-V frames showed that my plan would orbit around a set of four register/immediate fields which would be switched around and re-used as needed by each frame.

+### Pairing rule selection

+Not intelligently done.
+Redundancies not eliminated.
+Optimisations ad-hoc.
+Very little care and attention, overall.

+I drew inspiration from classic CISC operations, proposals for macro-op fusion, and things other architectures do.
+And just kind of threw them all in there and mused openly to Claude about how that looked to me and asked it for feedback.

+Claude was not a reliable witness, and led me down many garden paths of faulty analyses and losses of comprehension.
+But it was a process I could do on my phone without much attention.

 ### Biclique optimisation